JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Creating an App Service/index.md

 After the initial app record is passed to you in the `SDLPublishAppServiceResponse`, you will need to be notified of changes in order to observe whether or not you have become the active service.
 To do so, you will have to observe the new `SDLSystemCapabilityTypeAppServices` using `GetSystemCapability` and `OnSystemCapability`.

-For more information, see (the Using App Services guide)[Other SDL Features/Using App Services] and see the "Getting and Subscribing to Services" section.
+For more information, see the [Using App Services guide](Other SDL Features/Using App Services) and see the "Getting and Subscribing to Services" section.

 ### 3. Update Your Service's Data
 After your service is published, it's time to update your service data.
 First, you must send an `onAppServiceData` RPC notification with your updated service data.
 RPC notifications are different than RPC requests in that they will not receive a response from the connected head unit, and must use a different `SDLManager` method call to send.